ameyrupji-local/ameyrupji.local-jenkins/docs/GITHUB-SETUP.md

 In the upper-right corner of any page, click your profile photo, then click `Settings`.

 In the left sidebar, click `Developer settings`.

 ![github settings public profile](../images/github-settings-public-profile.png)

 In the left sidebar, click `Personal access tokens`.

 ![github settings apps](../images/github-settings-apps.png)

 Click `Generate new token`.

 ![github settings generate token](../images/github-settings-generate-token.png)

 Give your token a descriptive name.
 Select the scopes, or permissions, you'd like to grant this token.
 To use your token to access repositories from the command line, select `repo`.
-Click `Generate token`
+Click `Generate token`.

 ![github settings generate token-page all](../images/github-settings-generate-token-page-all.png)

 Click to copy the token to your clipboard.
 For security reasons, after you navigate off the page, you will not be able to see the token again.

 ![github setting copy generated token](../images/github-setting-copy-generated-token.png)

 ### Setup GitHub Api plugin

 Go to `Manage Jenkins` > `Configuration System`.
-Go to GitHub section a click on `Add GitHib Server`
+Go to GitHub section a click on `Add GitHib Server`.

 ![jenkins settings github add server](../images/jenkins-settings-github-add-server.png)

 Add a Name for the Server and then select `Add` in Credentials.
-Select Kind as `Secret text`
+Select Kind as `Secret text`.

 ![jenkins settings add credentials](../images/jenkins-settings-add-credentials.png)

 Click on Credentials `add`.  and add the generated token in the `Secrets` text box.

 ![jenkins settings add github credentials](../images/jenkins-settings-add-github-credentials.png)

 Select the added credentials and click on `Save`.